Sanrax/R4SDHC-YSMenu/README.md

 A working DLDI file for this cart was also missing, causing homebrew to be broken.
 This has been resolved.

 Soft-reset was also broken due to a missing TTMenu.dat on SD root.
-This has also fixed.
+This has also been fixed.

 ## Setup Instructions